How Will Covid-19/Coronavirus Affect my Alternative Investment Portfolio? Part 24: August 8th

-A student at North Paulding High School shared this picture showing many unmasked students backed up in overcrowded hallways and in close proximity to each other:
+A student at North Paulding High School shared a picture showing many unmasked students backed up in overcrowded hallways and in close proximity to each other.

-And, another student from North Paulding posted this photo:
+And, another student from North Paulding posted a similar photo:

 The previous week, multiple football players at the high school had tested positive for the disease and a teacher had previously resigned over safety concerns.